lake-thomas/leafy-spurge-demography/README.md

 ## Study Focus: Leafy Spurge

 We concentrate on leafy spurge (Euphorbia virgata; Euphorbiaceae) in Minnesota, USA.
-Leafy spurge is the most economically damaging invasive plant in the US, with total costs exceeding $1 billion.
+Leafy spurge is among the most economically damaging invasive plant in the US, with total costs exceeding $1 billion.
 The study uses Landsat scenes from 2000 to 2020 to build deep learning convolutional neural networks, incorporating remote sensing data for predicting the probability of occurrence and inferring population growth/decline.

 ## Repository Structure